 - If you currently have any Chase Freedom card open (Freedom or Unlimited), Chase will not approve you for a new one.

-- You may only get approved for one Amex credit card within 5 days, and two Amex cards within 90 days.
+- You may only get approved for one Amex credit card within 5 days (some reports of success), and two Amex cards within 90 days.
 These rules are not enforced for Charge Cards.

 - Amex also has a rule that one customer can’t have more than 5 Amex credit cards (excluding charge cards.)
 Therefore, if you already have 5 open Amex credit cards, you may be declined (this is not always enforced).